WHAT IS GAP?

 Login and update your profile.

 The NASPA Graduate Associate (GA) provides leadership and outreach to their institution regarding all things NASPA.
 Primarily, the associate increases awareness and involvement within NASPA by providing updated information about programs, events, and resources to their fellow graduate students and other individuals interested in learning more about NASPA.
 GAPs serve as an unofficial graduate student council, providing another perspective for NASPA student membership.
-GAPs will also have the opportunity to apply to be an intern for the 2021 NASPA Annual Conference in Kansas City, MO.
+GAPs will also have the opportunity to apply to be an intern for the 2022 NASPA Annual Conference in Baltimore, MD.

 To learn more about the responsibilities of GAPs, please view the position description.